Doctor Crippen Lives

 Doctor Crippen Lives (Dr. Crippen lebt) is a 1958 West German crime film directed by Erich Engels and starring Elisabeth Müller, Peter van Eyck and Fritz Tillmann.
 It was made at the Wandsbek Studios of Real Film in Hamburg.
 The film's sets were designed by the art director Dieter Bartels.

-The most successful film of director Erich Engels was Doctor Crippen (1942), a film about Hawley Harvey Crippen.
+The most successful film of all time of director Erich Engels was Doctor Crippen (1942), a film about Hawley Harvey Crippen.
 The 1958 film Doctor Crippen Lives has no relation to the 1942 film or to the case of Hawley Harvey Crippen.